The printable Code of Practice is here.

 It is essential that those intending to work with nanoparticles should attend the University presentation on working with nanoparticles as soon as possible.

 Carcinogens, mutagens and substances toxic to reproduction require much stricter control, because the effects are insidious and the harm may not become apparent for up to 40 years or so.
+There is a list of known substances here.

 Substances that fall into categories 1 and 2 are subject to strict control.
 In the following text, where the word carcinogen is used, it also encompasses mutagens and substances toxic to reproduction.